 Whatever you do, do not skip this step when you decide to build a private lake.

 Although you may wish that the process was as easy as finding a spot and starting to dig, unfortunately, it’s not.

 Some of the most important steps to building a private lake on your property don’t even involve water.

 If you take the time to research the topic, you may discover your land isn’t suitable for this type of project.

 This is what you should be thinking about before you begin the actual process of building a lake.

 Is this land and soil suited for a lake?

 This topic is best addressed before you even purchase the land because it may change your mind about the purchase.

-If you believe you have a “dream” property on your hands, but it’s lacking this one feature, then you’ll want to make sure you’ve done research on whether it’s feasible on the land that you’re buying.
+If you believe you have a “dream” property on your hands, then you’ll want to make sure you’ve done research on whether it’s feasible to build a lake on the land that you’re buying.

 If it’s not, you may never be fully satisfied with your purchase.